neondatabase/website/content/docs/guides/vercel-app.md

     Branch 'add_user_topics' set up to track remote branch 'add_user_topics' from 'origin'.
     ```

 1. Create the pull request in GitHub by navigating to the provided link.
-Creating a pull request triggers a preview deployment in Vercel.
+Creating the pull request triggers a preview deployment in Vercel.
 1. View the status of your preview deployment in Vercel:

     1. Select the **naturesnap** project.